Alwin-Lin/gcpSetup/README.md

    source build/envsetup.sh
    ```
    - Build target

-Note: This process will take around 2~3 hours to finish

    ```
    lunch <TARGET_VARIANT>
    ```
+   Note: This process can take around 2~3 hours to finish depending on the computing power

 ## Running the build with emulator
 The emulator was added in to your path by build process, to run:
 ```